randyreeder/smartthings/GARMIN_INTEGRATION.md

 ```

 **If the new API key also fails after 24 hours:**
-- Check your SmartThings Developer Console for app status
+- Check your SmartThings Developer Console at https://developer.smartthings.com/workspace for app status, warnings, or rate limiting
 - Verify OAuth app hasn't been disabled or modified
 - Consider recreating the OAuth app with fresh credentials
 - Contact SmartThings support if the issue persists